Software-Improvement-Group/sigridci/docs/sigrid-api-documentation.md

 ]
 ```

-All properties can be null except for `supplierNames` and `teamNames` (which are always an array, but possibly empty), and `isDevelopmentOnly` (which is always true or falls).
+All properties can be null except for `supplierNames` and `teamNames` (which are always an array, but possibly empty), and `isDevelopmentOnly` (which is always true or false).

 For the `PATCH` endpoint, please take the following into account:
 - Only users with admin rights are allowed to change metadata.